Controgon/BYU-Team2-NCAE-Playbook/For all machines/User management (check your distro).md

 SSH – look for extra dirs for keys other than .ssh/authorized_keys and keys2

 Sudo passwd -l mail will lock account !! in :: in shadow (or diff in diff distro), then get rid of the bin bash above command: how to change a users shell

+Check what groups users are in and what permissions those groups have

+-don’t edit sudoers directly use commands

+-blackteam and blueteam leave with sudo.
+Scoring users shouldn’t need sudo